 Sanford R. Robertson, age 80, has been a director of our company since May 2011.
 Mr. Robertson has been a partner of Francisco Partners, a technology buyout fund, since 1999.
 Prior to founding Francisco Partners, Mr. Robertson was the founder and chairman of Robertson, Stephens & Co., a technology investment bank formed in 1978 and sold to BankBoston in 1998.
 Since the sale, Mr. Robertson has been a technology investor and advisor to several technology companies.
 Mr. Robertson was also the founder of Robertson, Colman, Siebel & Weisel, later renamed Montgomery Securities, another technology investment bank.
 Mr. Robertson also serves on the boards of directors of Dolby Laboratories, Inc., Pain Therapeutics, Inc., salesforce.com, inc. and the Schwab Charitable Fund.
-Mr. Robertson should serve as a director based on his extensive experience in investment banking, private equity and capital markets transactions in the technology industry, as well as his service on the boards of other publicly-held companies.
+Mr. Robertson received a B.B.A. and an M.B.A. from the University of Michigan.
+Our board of directors determined that Mr. Robertson should serve as a director based on his extensive experience in investment banking, private equity and capital markets transactions in the technology industry, as well as his service on the boards of other publicly-held companies.